-Coinsurance - An amount you may be required to pay, expressed as a percentage (for example 20%) as your share of the cost for services or prescription drugs after you pay any deductibles.
+Coinsurance - An amount you may be required to pay as your share of the cost for medical services after you pay any deductibles, unless Medicaid pays it for you.
+Coinsurance is usually a percentage (for example, 20%).

 Complaint - The formal name for making a complaint is filing a grievance.
 The complaint process is used only for certain types of problems.
 This includes problems related to quality of care, waiting times, and the customer service you receive.
 It also includes complaints if your plan does not follow the time periods in the appeal process.